jaredly/j3/Roadmap.md

 - [x] oh gotta get undo under control
 - [x] arghhhhh okkk okk I'll cave, we can do id-based cards and namespaces.
 I agree that indexes are the worst. alright already.
 - [x] redo nested drag
+- [ ] do a thing to verify that we're not missing any nodes

 # Night thoughts